Not sure which award to apply to staff, or what classification level to assign?

 Add Minimum Week Length Rule:

 The split evenly by rostered days salary allocation method divides the weekly salary by the number of shifts on the roster to arrive at a flat cost per worked shift.
 This calculation includes all rostered shifts for a particular employee, including published and unpublished shifts.
-Once the number of rostered shifts has been worked, adding up to the employees total salary, no further costs are added for additional shifts.
+Once the number of rostered shifts has been worked, adding up to the employee's total salary, no further costs are added for additional shifts.

 Split evenly by rostered days example